 An institutional repository contains one organisation's open access research outputs.
 For example, Brunel University's repository is called BURA (Brunel University Research Archive).
-It's possible to use general search engine, such as Google and Yahoo.
-However, there are also several focused cross-repository search engines, which you could consider using, eg: Base Bielefeld, Intute, OAIster and OpenDOAR.
+It's possible to use general search engines to search for content in repositories,however, there are also several specific cross-repository search engines.
+These include: Base Bielefeld, OAIster and OpenDOAR.

 Connect to BURA